Skills

 Education

-MS in Cybersecurity — Penn State University GPA: 3.8 · Graduating May 2026 Coursework: Network security, secure network architecture, binary analysis and reverse engineering, applied cryptography, risk management, cloud security
+M.S. in Cybersecurity Operations and Technology — Pennsylvania State University GPA: 3.8 · Aug 2024 – May 2026 Coursework: Network security, secure network architecture, binary analysis and reverse engineering, applied cryptography, risk management, cloud security

-Integrated MSc in Information Technology (5-year program) Coursework: Machine learning, data structures and algorithms, database systems, computer networks, operating systems, distributed systems
+Integrated M.S. in Information Technology — Anna University, College of Engineering Guindy Aug 2019 – May 2024 Coursework: Machine learning, data structures and algorithms, database systems, computer networks, operating systems, distributed systems

 ---